 This week I would like you to take an objective look at your level of spiritual maturity.
 Let us embark on a period of spiritual introspection.
-In this study I will attempt to investigate with clarity and insight what the Scriptures reveal as the delineators between spiritual maturity and immaturity.
+In this

 As I prepare this study for you, I pray it will aid the promptings of the Holy Spirit as you ponder your development in Christ.
 May God richly bless you as you embark on a journey of personal spiritual evaluation.
 I look forward to hearing your feedback.

 The contrast between the two words should not be interpreted as good versus evil, because every believer after being saved goes through a period of spiritual infancy (not to mention that we all act immature at times, no matter our age in Christ; complete sanctification only occurs when we go to be with the Lord).
 The bottom line of these passages — and of the study — is this: One should not remain in a state of spiritual immaturity!
-Unfortunately for American Christianity, many believers are characterized by spiritual immaturity.
+Unfortunately, for American Christianity, many believers are characterized by spiritual immaturity.
 How long have you known Christ as LORD and Savior?
 If it’s been a good while, do you nevertheless remain in a spiritual fog?

-Let’s begin by looking at each of these four passages, which illuminate this contrast and juxtapose spiritual immaturity with spiritual maturity.
+Let’s begin by looking at each of these four passages which illuminate this contrast and juxtapose spiritual immaturity with spiritual maturity.

 Before we look more closely at each of these passages, and observe how they illustrate the stark contrast between spiritual immaturity and maturity, you may be already asking yourself the question, how does one grow out of the former and into the latter?
 Romans 12:1-2 spell out the means by which the believer grows from infancy to maturity: